 St. Louis was honored for its longstanding commitment to promoting diversity and inclusion through innovative programs and practices that are incorporated into every aspect of the Airport's overall business development model.
-Working closely with businesses, the Airport has increased the number of pre-bid opportunities and informational meetings to ensure more minority and women-owned companies participate in Airport contracts.
+Working closely with businesses, the Airport has increased the number of pre-bid opportunities and The BDD was honored for their growth in minority business participation rates and its outreach by the SLCCC.

+informational meetings to ensure more minority and women-owned companies participate in Airport contracts.
 In FY2016-17, the Airport achieved a 34 percent participation rate in Federal Fiscal Year (FFY) 2016 for design and construction contracts, which is part of a federally recognized and monitored Disadvantaged Business Enterprise (DBE) program.
 In another federal program, participation in the Airport Concessions Disadvantaged Business Enterprises (ACDBE) reached nearly 39 percent, well surpassing a 23 percent goal.